SAhmed48/nodeJS/mongodb-modeling/readme.md

     }
 }
 ```
-If we want to change the author's name later on then we need to update all the documents which contains the same author, this make data inconsistent.
-If on any point our update query fails then all the documents does not contain the updated author's name.
+If we want to change the author's name later on then we need to update all the documents which contain the same author, this makes data inconsistent.
+If on any point our update query fails then all the documents do not contain the updated author's name.

 3) // Hybrid Approach